 Very has helped us accomplish our goals, doing it on time and on budget.
 The new app has enhanced our product offering at national retailers and solidified our position as the market leader."

-The client came to Very wanting to improve the world’s first smartphone-based remote substance abuse monitoring system.
+The client came to Very wanting to develop an app for the world’s first smart device for substance abuse monitoring.
 Their team had already developed an MVP application, tested it with users, and established market demand for the product.
 Now it was time to create a robust, stable, and scalable version of the application that was accurate, mobile, and easy to use for both on-demand and random testing.

 The application needed to work for four different types of users:

-When monitoring others, monitors would receive notifications for all test activity on their smartphones.
+When monitoring others, monitors would receive notifications for all test activity on their smart devices.
 Test subjects would simply use the monitoring device, a photo would be taken, the test time, date and location are confirmed, and test results would be delivered in real-time.